-They get your account set up that based on your current age against your planned retirement age.
+They get your account set up based on your current age against your planned retirement age.
 You can also adjust your asset allocation to match your risk tolerance and retirement date.
 Blooom’s algorithm will choose funds within your portfolio to define a fund lineup that is diversified and low-cost.

 - Ongoing optimization.
-Blooom will monitor your portfolio on an ongoing basis and make changes as needed.
-That includes watching the market for news stories, researching new funds, an automatically optimize your portfolio as needed (optional).
+Blooom will monitor your portfolio on an ongoing basis and can make changes as needed.
+That includes researching new funds and optimizing your portfolio as needed (optional).

 - Personalized portfolio.
-Rather than simply investing your money in a group of ETFs, blooom optimizes your portfolio to help meet your goals.
-That includes researching a portfolio that works for you, identifying your proper risk allocation, and minimizing investment fees.
+Rather than simply investing your money in a group of ETFs, Blooom optimizes your portfolio to help meet your goals.
+That includes researching a portfolio that works for you, identifying your proper risk allocation, and potentially minimizing investment fees.

 - Access to financial advisors.
 For Standard and Unlimited subscribers, Blooom gives you access to financial advisors at no additional cost.
-You'll receive a response within 2-3 business days--or access to a live chat for Unlimited subscribers.
+You’ll receive a response within 2-3 business days—or access to a live chat.

 - Withdrawal alerts.
-Blooom will send a text message alert if there is a withdrawal from you retirement accounts.
+Blooom will send a text message alert if there is a withdrawal from your retirement accounts.

 Blooom Account Types

-The ability to manage 401(k) account is what stands out to many, but that's not all Blooom can do.
+The ability to manage 401(k) accounts is what stands out to many, but that’s not all Blooom can do.
 In fact, it can manage a variety of account types: